aiven/devportal/docs/tools/terraform/reference/cookbook/kafka-custom-conf-recipe.rst

   }

-This file creates three Aiven services - a Kafka service, a Kafka Connect service and an OpenSearch service.
+- This file creates three Aiven services - a Kafka service, a Kafka Connect service and an OpenSearch service.
 A service integration is created between Kafka service and Kafka Connect service.
 A sink connector is also created between the kafka connect service to the Opensearch service.

-An additional ``kafka_user``, ``kafka_user_acl``, and ``kafka_topic`` with the defined username and defined permission will also be created from this terraform file.
+- An additional ``kafka_user``, ``kafka_user_acl``, and ``kafka_topic`` with the defined username and defined permission will also be created from this terraform file.

+- ``auto_create_topics_enable`` set to true to enable the auto creation of topics

+- This config ``num_partitions`` will set the number of partitions for the autocreated topics.

+- ``Consumer isolation level`` define the transaction read isolation level. read_uncommitted is the default, but read_committed can be used if consume-exactly-once behavior is desired.

 More resources
 --------------